HapticFinance/gamma-transform/README.md

 This is an implementation of the gamma transform concept by Guillame Lambert [1].

-A simple optimization problem to find the amount of Uniswap V3 single tick liquidity position that perfectly hedge the gamma of a long squeeth position.
+A simple optimization problem to find the amount of Uniswap V3 single tick liquidity positions that perfectly hedge the gamma of a long squeeth position.

 Squeeth an ETH perpetual by Opyn [2].

+This work is part of the research conducted while designing the Haptic protocol and is made available for educational purposes.

 ## Why this?